skatejs/val/README.md

 ## Better VDOM / DOM integration

-The goal of this wrapper is to provide a consistent interface across all virtual DOM solutions that provide a hyperscript-style virtual DOM function.
+The goal of this wrapper is to provide a consistent interface across all virtual DOM solutions that provide a hyperscript-style virtual DOM function, but also provide a default interface for creating real DOM.
 This includes, but is not limited to:

 - React
 - Preact
 - Virtual DOM
 - Hyperscript (any implementation)
+- Real DOM
 - ...

 ```sh